home / skills / phrazzld / claude-config / log-doc-issues

 Example use cases

-• Automate creation of issues for missing README sections discovered by the audit
+• Automate issue creation for link rot, broken links, and minor polish tasks discovered by the audit

 FAQ

-No. This skill only creates GitHub issues.
-Use /fix-docs to apply automated fixes.
+No. It only creates GitHub issues.
+Use /fix-docs if you want automated modifications.